mpapenbr/python-racelogger/README.rst

 Certificates (Lets encrypt issue on 2021-09-30)
 -----------------------------------------------
 On 2021-09-30 the cert "DST Root CA X3" expired.
-This was by design but caused some trouble accessing sites with certs issued by letsencrpts.
+This was by design but caused some trouble accessing sites with certs issued by letsencrypt.
 Without going into the details it turned out that certain environments had different problems.
 Browsers were fine, most curl requests, too.

 Using Python (3.9) with Windows was tricky.
 What worked "all the time", stopped to do so and issued a certificate expired error message.

 In the end, importing and using *certifi* did the trick.